2023 will be biggest year of my career, says Fury

 In chaotic scenes after the Chisora bout, Fury, Usyk and Joyce were all shouting at each other in the ring.

-All three men are unbeaten, while 35-year-old Ukrainian Usyk has twice defeated fellow Briton Anthony Joshua, firstly in Tottenham and then in Jeddah, Saudi Arabia.
+All three men are unbeaten, while 35-year-old Ukrainian Usyk has twice defeated Britain's Anthony Joshua, firstly in Tottenham and then in Jeddah, Saudi Arabia.

 Fury had wanted two-time champion Joshua to fight him on Saturday but after that fell through, Chisora stepped in and Fury is not expecting a bout with Joshua to ever happen.